What Is The Average Golf Handicap?

 The World Handicap System (WHS) was introduced in January 2020 and presents one way of calculating and allotting a handicap in 119 countries.
 Previously, each jurisdiction had its own requirements and methods of doing so.
 While there have been teething troubles with the WHS, in general, the system remains a trusted means of measuring a player's ability and giving them a chance to compete with other players of differing abilities.

 With that clarified, let’s examine what we know about the average handicap under the WHS.
-In April 2022, England Golf’s head of Handicapping and Course Rating, Gemma Hunter, told a webinar that in England, a male golfer’s average WHS index is 17.1, while it's 27.2 for female players.
+In April 2022, England Golf’s head of Handicapping and Course Rating, Gemma Hunter, reported on a webinar hosted by the Golf Club Managers' Association that a male golfer’s average WHS index is 17.1, while it's 27.2 for female players.
 As for the maximum 54 Handicap Index, relatively few golfers have that number, with only 2,250 of the 400,000 users of the My England Golf app requiring it.

 Mike has 25 years of experience in journalism, including writing on sports such as golf, football and cricket.
 Now a freelance writer for Golf Monthly, he is dedicated to covering the sport’s most newsworthy stories.
 Originally from East Yorkshire, Mike now resides in Canada, where the nearest course is less than a mile from his home.
 It’s there where he remains confident that, one of these days, he’ll play the 17th without finding the water.
 Kevin Cook’s acclaimed 2007 biography, Tommy’s Honour, about golf’s founding father and son, remains one of his all-time favourite sports books.